-VOA’s Georgian Service employs an interactive mix of radio, television and Internet programming to inform, engage and connect with the audience, which has been described as an arena of conflicting interests between the U.S. and Russia.
+VOA’s Georgian Service employs an interactive mix of television and internet programming to inform, engage and connect with the audience, which has been described as an arena of conflicting interests between the United States and Russia.
 VOA broadcasts to Georgia counter increasing Russian influence and media propaganda.
-The audience views VOA Georgian as a "window on the United States," providing valuable insights into American life, thought and institutions, quality analysis on Georgia’s democratic evolution and its prospects for Euro-Atlantic integration.
+The audience views VOA Georgian as a "window on the United States," providing valuable insights into American life, thought and institutions, and quality analysis on Georgia’s democratic evolution and its prospects for Euro-Atlantic integration.

 Established: May 1951